There are two reasons for creating our project after designing the Model and Msg:

 }

-Let's create the most simple Model
+Let's create the most simple Model instance in our init.

 fn init(_: Url, _: &mut impl Orders<Msg>) -> Model {